SAP-archive/cloud-sample-spaceflight-hana/docs/ex1_create_hana_graph.md

     ![Earthroutes](./img/Ex1_Table_Earthroutes.png)

-    Here we can see that this table's key field is called `ID`
+    Here we can see that this table's key field is called `ID`.
+There are also two other fields that contain the IATA location codes of the starting and destination airports.

 1. Now display the table `TECHED_FLIGHT_TRIP_AIRPORTS`.